anayetullahefty/Riyadul-jurnel-project/week-06.md

 #### f) Server-Learned Data About the Web Browser

-The HTTP request includes a `User-Agent` header, revealing browser details.
-From the packet capture:
+Headers The `HTTP-request` includes the `User-Agent` header, which discloses the browser of the user.
+The User-Agent string itself doesn’t appear in the capture, but if you look at the details of the HTTP packet at the right of the screenshot, you can see part of the HTTP request:

 **User-Agent**: `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/126.0.0.0 Safari/537.36 Edge/126.0.0.0`